 Jay Wright is a native Texan and came to All Saints Dallas by way of Jacksonville, Florida.
 He has served in ministry leadership for over ten years and is an ordained Priest in the Anglican Mission in the Americas.
-Jay has served churches in the Texas Panhandle and most recently at New Grace Church in Jacksonville, Florida.
+He is currently planting our new campus, All Saints East Dallas.

-Jay and his wife Amy of over ten years have four children: Isaac, Josiah, and Olivia, and recently adopted Hadassah from Ethiopia.
+Jay and his wife Amy of over ten years have four children: Isaac, Josiah, Olivia, and Hadassah.
 His interests include music, reading, and spending time with his family and friends.

 He received a Bachelor of Music in Theory and Composition degree from West Texas A&M University, a Master of Worship Studies degree from the Robert E. Webber Institute for Worship Studies, and a Doctor of Worship Studies degree from the Institute for Worship Studies.

-Chris Myers and his wife, Morgan, have been attending All Saints Dallas for over two years.
-They recently welcomed their first child, Eleanor Alice on June 20.
+Chris Myers and his wife, Morgan, have been attending All Saints Dallas for almost three years.
+They welcomed their first child, Eleanor Alice in June 2013.

 His passion is for teaching Scripture and for developing leaders.
 To that end, Chris will be working to develop a strategic relationship with Redeemer Seminary to foster leadership pipelines.

-He and Morgan love trying new restaurants, taking their dog to the park, and watching their favorite shows on Netflix.
+He and Morgan love trying new restaurants and watching their favorite shows on Netflix.
 He loves to read, to write, and to drink tea.

-Caroline and her husband Matthew live in North Dallas with their fifteen year old son, Duke, and 2 rescue dogs, Puppy and Hoodie.
+Caroline and her husband Matthew live in North Dallas with their son, Duke, and 2 rescue dogs, Puppy and Hoodie.
 They enjoy bike riding in the neighborhood, playing in the pool, and attending Duke’s football games.